-The AE-1 PROGRAM's viewfinder is especially bright to facilitate viewing and focusing.
-It displays only the necessary information, using a Light-Emitting Diode (LED) system of illumination.
+Flash charge-completion LED display and . when using Speedlite 188A or 166A, auto-exposure flash confirmation signal The AE-1 PROGRAM's viewfinder is especially bright to facilitate viewing and focusing.
+It displays only the necessary information, using a Light-Emitting Diode ILED system of illumination.
 The degree of LED illumination changes in four stages depending on the brightness of the subject.
-When the subject is brighter, the LED brightness is slightly higher; it is slightly lower with a darker subject.
+When the subject is brightner, the LED brightness is slightly higher; it is slightly lower with a darker subject.
 Thus the LED maintains an almost consistent degree of brightness to the human eye.

-Correct exposure is provided by the Central Emphasis Averaging System, which reads the entire viewing area with emphasis on the central portion where the subject is most likely to be placed.
-Since a new type of split-image range-finder is used in the center of the viewfinder, the brightness of the split-image rarely changes even when using a lens whose maximum aperture is f/5.6 or smaller.
+Correct exposure is provided by the Central Emphasis Averaging System, which reads the entire viewing area with emphasis on the central portion.
+The exposure is the exposure of the split-image rarely changes of the split-image rarely changes even when using a lens whose maximum aperture is 1/5.6 or smaller.